gentoo888/gentoo888/README.md

 - All alone, I don't have any friends
 - Solo developer; built a project for the NASA International Space Apps Challenge
 - I avoid social media to stay focused (YouTube only for coding stuff)
+- I am not so online becuase the school jobs are so much, but I am still trying my best

 ## 🔧 Tech